AlexHls/hesmapy/docs/source/getting_started.rst

 Hydro
 -----

-This module contains the tools for one-dimensional hydro models.
+This module contains the tools for hydrodynamical simulations.
 See below for some basic usage examples.

 Hydro1D
 ^^^^^^^

+One-dimensional hydrodynamical simulations.

 Loading models: